Darvitz2/Archipelago/worlds/pokemon_bw/docs/encounter plando.md

   See [this site](data/species.md) for a list of all species names.
   Note that different forms have different names, e.g. Unown (A)/(B)/...

-All entries are applied to the world in the order in which they are written into the yaml.
-If multiple entries specify the same slot(s), the last one will overwrite the previous ones.
 Specifying a slot that does not exist in the game (e.g. `Grass` slots in Striaton City) will not have any effect on the game since all encounter tables have space for each encounter method, but it will also not be considered in logic and give no warning or error message.